 At this point, you’ll likely make an additional “discovery call” that’s all about the level of service they may be looking for, and how you can best help them succeed.

 Pull out your calendar and get a follow-up schedule going.
 It’s the perfect time for you to set expectations between yourself and your client.
 Now is also the time for you to set up a kickoff call!

+This is a key step in the client onboarding process flow.
 Your kickoff call is where you’ll finally be able to start moving into the nitty gritty details of account management.
 This will include your CSRs, account executives, sales reps, and probably a transaction manager or someone from your billing team.

 You’ll want to pick your client’s brain a little bit and gather information about their internal processes so you can seamlessly fit into their workflow.
 This is also the time for you to collectively iron out KPIs, benchmarks, or project timelines that will help you navigate how to best provide services.

+This is one of the most important steps in the onboarding process for new clients.
 After you’ve had your onboarding meeting, you’ll want to follow up with your client and see where they stand.

 Try to revisit your client’s big-picture goals or any benchmarks they have offered to help you measure success.
 Ask them what they are happy with and what they want to improve.
 There’s no harm in pivoting, and showing a commitment to growth sets the right tone for your relationship moving forward.

 Ensuring success in onboarding a new client with a Service-level agreement (SLA)